TheGupta2012/QPE-Algorithms/README.md

 - It proposes to give an **eigenstate and eigenvalue** pair of our Unitary in one successful execution of the algorithm.
 This can also be extended to find the full *spectral decomposition* of a matrix.
 - This library contains the original algorithm proposed by the authors and **a modified approach** that uses a global maximum approach to update the state during the intermediate iterations of the algorithm.
 - The new **modified approach** was proposed keeping in mind that greedy choices in the algorithm may not always propose to be optimal.
 One advantage of this approach is in terms of *quantum execution* time.
 - Since any quantum computer contains a classical controller through which it is accessed, calling the device multiple times incurs overhead in terms of the classical interfacing.
-While original appraoach uses *exponential* API calls for its execution, the modified approach only requires only a *constant* number of API calls to reach the optimal result.
+While original appraoach uses *exponential* API calls for its execution, the modified approach only requires only a *constant* number of API calls to reach the result.

 <img src = "https://github.com/TheGupta2012/QPE-Algorithms/blob/master/QPE/Statistical%20QPE/spea_circuit.PNG" height = 67% width = 55%>